Yord/shargs/README.md

 +   [An asynchronous version of deepThought.][shargs-example-async-deepthought]
 +   [A synchronous version of deepThought.][shargs-example-sync-deepthought]
++   [deepThought with three layers of configuration: A config file, environment variables, and command-line arguments.][shargs-example-sync-deepthought-config-env-argv]
 +   [A command-line arguments SQL parser.][shargs-example-sync-sql]
 +   [A REPL (Real Eval Print Loop) build with `shargs-repl`.][shargs-example-repl]